tardate/LittleArduinoProjects/Electronics101/Power2662Inverter/README.md

 # Power2662Inverter

-Test a +/- 5V power supply using the LM2662 Switched Capacitor Voltage Converter
+Test a negative 5V power supply using the LM2662 Switched Capacitor Voltage Converter

 ## Notes

-The LM2662 is a CMOS charge pump voltage converter:
+The LM2662 is a single-chip CMOS charge pump voltage converter:
 * 1.5V to 5.5V positive voltage input
 * up to 200 mA of output current
 * operating efficiency greater than 90% at most loads

-There are three basic applicaiton topologies:
+There are three basic application topologies:
 * voltage inverter (Vout = - Vin)
 * voltage divider (Vout = 1/2 Vin)
 * voltage doubler (Vout = 2 Vin)